kreauniv/comp308/_sources/lambda.rst.txt

 he might have answered "It's :rkt:`lambda` all the way through.".

-Alonzo Church, in the 1930s (yes, that's getting to be a century ago!), and his students formulated what could be the called the essence of anything computable.
+Alonzo Church, in the 1930s (yes, that's getting to be a century ago!), and his students formulated what could be called the essence of anything computable.
 The insight they had was that given functions and function applications, anything that can be computed is expressible.
 Note that we aren't talking about functions of numbers or strings or booleans or anything else.
 The only entities in Church's world are functions, and the only thing you can do with them is to apply them to other things (which are ... functions) ... and he claimed that all of what's computable is expressible using these!
 What's known as the `Church-Turing thesis`_ is the proof that Church's "lambda calculus" is equivalent in its universality to Alan Turing's "Turing machine".

 .. _Church-Turing thesis: https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis